PurdueRCAC/AnvilOps/backend/README.md

 Ensure that the user associated with the kubeconfig file has permissions to view Users, Projects, and ProjectRoleTemplateBindings, as well as to manage namespaces within the sandbox project.

+Finally, in order to link users with their Rancher accounts, AnvilOps needs additional information about how to match login information with user ids.

+Set the environment variable `LOGIN_TYPE` to the name of the login method that AnvilOps users use to sign into Rancher, e.g. `shibboleth`, `azuread`, or `github`.
+To obtain the exact name, visit `https://<RANCHER_API_BASE>/authConfigs` and use the `id` field for the configuration matching your selected login method.

 ### Kubernetes API

 A kubeconfig file is needed to manage resources through the Kubernetes API.
 Specify the file by setting `KUBECONFIG` environment variable to its path.
 In development, if `KUBECONFIG` is not set, a kubeconfig file will be loaded from `$HOME/.kube`.
 In production, set the key `kubeconfig` in the secret `kube-auth` to the kubeconfig file.